MALT: Improving Reasoning with Multi-Agent LLM Training

 \subsubsection{Credit Assignment Strategy}

 Here, we provide a theoretical justification for why our framework, when updating the agent policies based on binarized pooled rewards with a threshold at $\theta = 0.5$, leads to policy improvements.
-We formalize the pooling operation, define the dynamic programming approach of value iteration in our context, and show that our policy updates lead to monotonic increases in expected reward.
+We formalize MALT as a three-step MDP, define the pooling operation through value iteration, and demonstrate how off-policy updates increase the expected reward.

-We consider a tree-structured reasoning process where each node represents a model in our system: Generator ($G$), Verifier ($V$), or Refinement Model ($R$).
-The branches connecting these nodes represent the outputs (actions) generated by each model.
-For each model, multiple outputs (branches) are possible, representing the different actions or decisions the model can make.
-Each leaf node corresponds to the terminal outputs of the Refinement model $R$ and receives a binary reward:

-We define the value function $V(n)$ for a node $n$ (model) as the expected reward of its downstream refinements starting from that node:

-where the expectation is over all possible branches under the current policy $\pi$, starting from node $n$.
-Starting from the leaves: